oracle-livelabs/security/accessgovernance-oci-iam/create-oci-resource/create-oci-resource.md

 ### Objectives

 In this lab, you will:
-* Create  OCI Policies, Groups and Compartments manually
+* Create  OCI Policies, VCN, Groups and Compartments manually
 * Note: All the resources we create in this lab are supposed to be created in the **ag-compartment**
 * We create the following resources in this lab: